mikerodionov/terraform-kubernetes/README.md

 # terraform-kubernetes

 This repo contains Terraform templates for deploying Kubernetes cluster on Azure.
-Although terraform template files themself contain description of infrastructure to be provisioned, below you can find a list of Azure resources provisioned by template:
+Although terraform template files themselves contain description of infrastructure to be provisioned, below you can find a list of Azure resources provisioned by template:

 * Resource group
 * Network and subnet